kamzzy/graphqlVue/README.md

 ```
 npm run serve
 ```
-The backend for this project is located at newgraphql
+The backend for this project is located at www.github.com/kamzzy/newgraphql

  run node index.js from  newgraphql to start the graphql server